Hours and FAQ'S

 FAQ'S

 Yes.
-In-person access to the Archives & Special Collections is By Appointment Only.
+Access to the Archives & Special Collections is By Appointment Only.
 Due to limited staff, in-person research appointments are prioritized for current Loyola students, staff, faculty, and classes.
-Please see the Access Policy for further information.
+Please see the for further information.

 The collections include University records, Samuel Insull, Chicago history, Catholic history, political cartoons, faculty, staff, and alumni papers, photograph collections, Edward Gorey collection, yearbooks, course catalogs, student newspapers, departmental newsletters, and the Congressional papers of Dan Rostenkowski and Henry J. Hyde.
 The Rare Book Collection holds approximately 22,000 volumes with over 15 languages.
 Highlights include Jesuitica, British and American History, British and American literature, poetry, drama, and theology.